 Are you looking for tips on how to declutter your closet?
 If so, you’re definitely not alone!

-I’ve been a minimalist for nearly a decade and during that time, I’ve had countless conversations with women about their wardrobe struggles.
+I’ve been living a minimalist lifestyle for nearly a decade and during that time, I’ve had countless conversations with women about their wardrobe struggles.

 Time and time again, you’ve told me how much you want to declutter—but for some reason, you just can’t let go.